AnotherKamila/kamila.is/teaching/how-routers-work/index.md

 Note: `Interface` conceptually belongs there, but `IPv4Address` should be unique.
 We need to store the interface in the control plane anyway, because we want to pre-emptively re-send ARP requests when an entry is about to expire, but in the data plane it is not strictly necessary.

 An interesting question arises here: What do we do if there is no match, i.e. when we don't know the MAC address for the IP?
 First, we send an ARP request.
 Then, most routers drop the packet (relying on either retransmissions or "nobody will miss it").
-Storing the packet until the ARP reply comes back (or until it expires) also works.
+Storing the packet until the ARP reply comes back (or until it expires) would also work, but usually isn't done.
 Sending ARP requests is normally done in the control plane, because the ARP requests need to be throttled and expired and such.

 P4 code: